wandeg/nairobi-hackathon/README.md

 AfricaHackTrip: Nairobi Hackathon
 ============================

 Welcome to the Nairobi Hackathon!
-If you want to edit a proposal for you project, [edit this page](https://github.com/AfricaHackTrip/nairobi-hackathon/edit/master/README.md).
+If you want to edit a proposal for you project, [fork & edit this page](https://github.com/AfricaHackTrip/nairobi-hackathon/edit/master/README.md).
 You must be signed in to your [github account](https://github.com/signup/free) (free) to edit this page.

 Agenda
 -----------